 Hillside is Westford’s second established public cemetery, and like the other town cemeteries has many styles of monuments from the Colonial, Federal, and Victorian eras, ranging from flat slate to granite obelisks.
 Two zinc or “white gold” markers date from the 19th century.
 The somewhat elevated cemetery is bordered by granite slab and fieldstone walls, mined from Westford quarries, topped by split coping stones.
 A stone etched with the name “Hillside” for its front wall was gifted by the family of Claire Westwood in 1991.
 Hillside Cemetery was listed with the National Register of Historic Places in 2005.

 Hillside still holds occasional burials for deed owners but only a few lots remain available for purchase.
 Please see our price schedule or contact the Cemetery Department for more information.
-Also please read and observe our rules and regulations when visiting Westford cemeteries.

-[Note: Because of fast-moving traffic it is difficult to park on the street alongside the cemetery; we recommend entering the cemetery at Depot Rd. and using the short, dead-end road inside the cemetery to park and turn around.]
+[Note: Because of fast-moving traffic it is difficult to park on the street alongside the cemetery; we recommend entering the cemetery at Depot St. and using the short, dead-end road inside the cemetery to park and turn around.]

 From Rte 3 or Rte.
 40 (Groton Road) coming from Chelmsford or Groton: Take Rte 3 to Rte 40 (Groton Road) into Westford.
 Take a left onto Depot Street; the entrance to Hillside will be on your right, before the corner of Nutting Road.